Mediterranean Orzo Salad

 • balsamic dressing – a super simple dressing made with balsamic vinegar, maple syrup, dijon mustard, garlic, sea salt, and olive oil.

-Orzo pasta salad in a bowl, topped with feta.
+Mediterranean Orzo Salad in a bowl, and a photo of the salad topped with feta.

 To make it in advance: You can prep the salad the night before and let it chill in the fridge until serving.
 I recommend serving at room temperature.